 Don’t Forget to Have Fun!

-Innovative teacher Ken Halla allows what is perhaps the most revolutionary use of smartphones in the classroom – listening to music while doing solo work.
-Halla only requires them to use headphones of course and to not listen too loudly to ensure that they don’t distract others.
+Innovative teacher Ken Halla allows what is perhaps the most revolutionary use of mobile devices in the classroom – listening to music while doing solo work.
+Halla requires them to use headphones, of course, and to not listen too loudly to ensure that they don’t distract others.
 Also, he asks them to listen on an app that only streams music so they won’t become disengaged by picking a new song every few minutes.
 He says that the noise level in the classroom goes down and productivity increases.

-Smartphones in the classroom will continue to be a challenge for teachers and ensuring that their role remains primarily focused on education requires vigilance.
-The traditional role of the teacher at the head of the classroom lecturing from the blackboard is increasingly old fashioned, and the proliferation of smartphones requires that teachers continuously motivate their students, encouraging and guiding individuals and small groups.
+Integrating mobile devices into classroom learning will continue to be a challenge for teachers.
+Ensuring that they’re primarily used for education requires vigilance.
+The traditional image of the teacher lecturing from the blackboard at the front of the classroom is increasingly old-fashioned, and the proliferation of mobile devices requires that teachers continuously encourage, motivate, and guide their students, both individually and in small groups.